 Other games will be announced at a later date.

-Streaming has been used by MLB to compliment TV, but with this Facebook deal, it’s going to be the only way to watch.
+Streaming has been used by MLB to complement TV, but with this Facebook deal, it’s going to be the only way to watch.
 The selected games will be mid-week afternoon contests, but the thinking is that unlike TV where primetime is at night, social media’s primetime is during the daytime.
 So MLB and Facebook are hoping that traffic and consumption will be higher.

 Will it work?
 The reaction will likely be negative, especially when fans won’t have their local announcers calling the games.
 With this being a MLB Network production, it’s likely that the diehard fans who access the streams will not be kind on social media.